Customer service is the new cornerstone of competition among brands which can also help a company differentiate itself from its competitors.

 Bottom Line

-The above findings make one thing clear that customer service is not just about answering customer calls or providing inbound support, but it can be outbound as well.
+The above findings reveal customer service isn’t just answering customer calls or providing inbound support it extends to outbound efforts

-Proactive customer service seems to be a great way through which brands can show their care for the customers and make them feel important to the company.
+Proactive customer service demonstrates care, making customers feel valued and important to the company, fostering a positive brand connection.
 It can not only build stronger business relationships with consumers but can also influence consumer trust and loyalty.

 As a large proportion – 64% of consumers are accustomed to proactive customer service, a company should definitely provide a proactive customer service experience to its customers to win their trust, loyalty, and stand out from the competition.